 The iconic Table Mountain is on the top of the to-do list on the places to visit in Cape Town.
-If you would like to experience the most imaginable views would be to go on Going on cable car as it rotates to 360 degrees, so you get to see the best part of Cape Town.
+If you would like to experience the most imaginable views would be to go on the cable car as it rotates to 360 degrees.
+This allows you to see the best part of Cape Town.
 If you would prefer an adventure then hiking would be a perfect way of seeing the city of Cape Town from a different angle.

 Kalk Bay is known for its raw beauty with a variety of shops, restaurants and not forgetting the most stunning views.
-Kalky’s sits right on the harbour, with its perfect settling it would be ideal to enjoy a picnic or relax with family and friends with a glass of wine or your favourite beer watching fishermen haul on their catch.
+Kalky’s sits right on the harbour.
+With its perfect setting, it would be ideal to enjoy a picnic or relax with family and friends with a glass of wine or your favourite beer watching fishermen haul on their catch.
 One of the toughest decision to make is choosing a restaurant to eat with a variety of good restaurants.

-The most recommended restaurants to visit would be the Brass Bell known to offer live music, which also seats sixty people, one should visit and enjoy cocktails.
+The most recommended restaurants to visit would be the Brass Bell, which often has live music.
+You can visit and enjoy cocktails there.